 $8,286

-The investment in additional monitors gives medical personnel more flexibility to monitor patients returning from the recovery room while making the nurses' work easier, as they will no longer have to move them from one place to another.
+The investment in additional monitors gives medical personnel more flexibility to monitor patients returning from the recovery room.
+These monitors also make the nurses' work more managable as they will no longer have to move patients from one place to another.

 Mini C-Arm machine